-3. Changes in legislation and regulation
+3. Changes in Legislation and Regulation

 The contentious Land Expropriation bill, coupled with the effects of the ongoing trade war between the US and China, sees ‘changes in legislation and regulation’ rise to become the third biggest threat facing SA businesses today.
 While South Africa is not directly involved in the trade war, it is adversely affected – more so than stronger, established markets.
 “Rising interest rates in the USA, is leading to a weaker South African rand against the US dollar, which will affect the price of imported goods, final manufactured goods such as cars and machinery…” reports Bizcommunity.
 Add a fragile political climate to the mix (which further weakens the rand) and it’s obvious why this is such a concern for South African businesses across industries.

-4. Market developments
+4. Market Developments

-Foreign investors are becoming increasingly skeptical about investing in the South African economy due to negative growth in the last quarter and a turbulent political landscape.
+Foreign investors are becoming increasingly sceptical about investing in the South African economy due to negative growth in the last quarter and a turbulent political landscape.
 What’s more, the tightening of purse strings across the nation means South Africans are foregoing luxury purchases and leisure activities in order to stretch their budgets.
 The result?
 Cost-cutting across the board which directly impacts small and medium businesses in particular.

-5. New technology
+5. New Technology

 The way we do business is fundamentally changing.
 Almost all business functions are reliant on technology, and often, these programmes and apps are not affordable for small and medium businesses.
 As a result, SMEs struggle to keep up with competitors who can afford to shell out for new tech.
 Think of the way that mobile payment solutions like Snapscan have changed the way businesses accept payments.
 Consumers are forgoing carrying cash, as almost every day-to-day purchase can be done electronically.
 The businesses who’re not equipped to handle mobile payments are at a distinct disadvantage compared to businesses who are.
 Along with the affordability of new tech, another area that SME struggle with is a lack of IT training and know-how.

-Special mention: Lack of a skilled workforce
+Special Mention: Lack of a Skilled Workforce

 One of the biggest risers in the Allianz Report was a lack of skilled workers available to South African businesses.
 Despite an inordinately high unemployment rate, SA businesses are struggling to find human resources who have adequate training for the job.
 The result?
 Their positions go unfilled, or are filled by employees who lack the necessary knowledge to adequately perform.
 Businesses then suffer due to more time being spent on training workers, as well as sub-par performance which directly impacts their bottom line.